 Description

-In this thought-provoking episode, we delve into the significance of integrity in business and shed light on recent questionable actions we learned about through another podcast.
+In this thought-provoking video, we delve into the significance of integrity in business and shed light on recent questionable actions we learned about through another podcast.
 We strongly denounce dishonesty and engage in a profound exploration of the principles of integrity, its implementation, and its crucial role in fostering a thriving business environment.

 Join us as we emphasize the core values that guide The Concrete Countertop Institute (CCI) in delivering training, content, and conduct steeped in integrity.
 We also address the importance of responsible communication and the potential consequences of spreading false information, such as the legal implications of libel and slander.